-Administrators use the Solution Builder to design Business Applications by means of defining various Solution Builder artifacts, such as Applications(3), Navigation Items (1), Actions (4), Search Filters (2), Data Queries (5) and design various forms in Layout Designer for displaying set of Data (Dataset Views - 5), the way how the selected Object is displayed Preview Layout(6), or modified (Dialog).
+Administrators use the Solution Builder to design Business Applications by means of defining various Solution Builder artifacts, such as Applications(3), Navigation Items (1), Actions (4), Search Filters (2), Data Queries (5), and design various forms in Layout Designer for displaying a set of Data (Dataset Views - 5), the way how the selected Object is displayed Preview Layout(6), or modified (Dialog).
 For designing forms Layout Designer offers a set of controls, each of them is declared as Control Descriptor (7).

 Solution Builder provides a flexible multi-level security model, which allows easily configure different scenarios of the application behaviors and appearance for different groups of people.
-As an example, the action “Set Audience” available for different Solution Builder objects, and restricts their visibility for users classified by different criteria.
+As an example, the action “Set Audience” is available for different Solution Builder objects, and restricts their visibility for users classified by different criteria.

-The Solution Builder App submits all changes to Solution Builder Web Services, and after validation and optimization, persists in Solution Builder Repository.
+The Solution Builder App submits all changes to Solution Builder Web Services, and after validation and optimization, persists in the Solution Builder Repository.

-The key area of the Solution Builder are Layouts, which regulates the way the various layouts throughout the whole UUX applications are displayed.
+The key area of the Solution Builder is Layouts, which regulates the way the various layouts throughout the whole UUX applications are displayed.
 The Solution Builder differentiates a few different kinds of Layouts, each of them are keen to solve specific use cases:

 - Dialog, kind of Layout for designing forms for editing or creating objects;